gosukehommaEX/adaptive2in1binary/README.md

 If you use this code in your research, please cite:

 ```
-Homma, G. and Yoshida, T. (2025).
-A 2-in-1 adaptive design for binary endpoints.
+Homma, G. and Yoshida, T. Analytical evaluation of the 2-in-1 adaptive design
-Statistics in Medicine (under review).
+for binary endpoints. (manuscript in preparation)
 ```

 ## License